armensly/coursera_cleaning_data/README.md

+Explanation of run_analysis.R
+=============

 This document will go through the steps taken in run_analysis.R file to clean and tidy the dataset obtained from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and generate dataset1 and a to summarize those data in dataset2.
-=============

-### Generating a tidy dataset (dataset1): ###
+### Generating the tidy dataset (dataset1): ###

 **Reading the features (X files) and selecting desired columns:**